theintern/intern/README.md

 high-quality test cases for your JavaScript libraries and applications.

+## Does my app need to use Dojo to use Dojo Test Stack?

+No!
+Dojo Test Stack uses Dojo but can be used to test *any* JavaScript code.
+Its functional testing interface can even be used to test non-JavaScript Web apps if you really want.

 ## This repository

 This repository is an experimental repository for the next major version of the Dojo Toolkit.
 However, at this point